lindazhanghf/jekyll-theme-prologue/_sections/3-background.md

   </div>
 </div>

-***The Unspoken*** is a VR action game in which players duel with other magicians by casting spells using gestures.
+[***The Unspoken***](https://insomniac.games/game/the-unspoken) is a VR action game in which players duel with other magicians by casting spells using gestures.
 The gesture interactions take advantage of embodiment in VR, which makes the game much more compelling.

-***Falcon Age*** provides great examples of communicating and interacting with an animal companion--a falcon.
-As you play and direct your virtual falcon, the interactions involves various gestures commands such as **Whistle to call it over** and **point to direct its action**.
+[***Falcon Age***](https://www.falconage.com) provides great examples of communicating and interacting with an animal companion--a falcon.
+As you play and fight enemies with your virtual falcon, the interactions involves various gestures commands such as **whistle to call it over** and **point to direct its action**.
 Although this game presented multiple ways to interact with the falcon, only a few are incorporated into the actual gameplay.